ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Synapse Analytics: Fully managed data warehouse with integral security at every level of scale at no extra cost.
 Run analytics at a massive scale by using a cloud-based enterprise data warehouse that takes advantage of massively parallel processing to run complex queries quickly across petabytes of data.
 - query data on your terms by using either serverless or provisioned resources at scale
 - unified experience to ingest, prepare, manage, and serve data for immediate business intelligence and machine learning needs

-- an Azure analytics service that combines data integration, big data analytics and an **enterprise data warehouse** (EDW)
+- an Azure analytics service that combines data integration (data collection, exploration, preparation, and management), big data analytics and an **enterprise data warehouse** (EDW)
-- possible to build a data warehouse that can be used for BI and machine learning by integrating data collection, exploration, preparation, and management.
 - significantly reducing the time it takes to develop your project with an integrated experience that supports the development of **end-to-end** analytics solutions
 - cannot be used for a predictive analytics model

-Azure HDInsight: Process *massive amounts of data* with managed Hadoop clusters in the cloud.
+Azure HDInsight:
-- Provide a cloud service that makes it easy, fast, and cost-effective to analyse *streaming data*.
+- Provide a cloud service that makes it easy, fast, and cost-effective to analyse *streaming data* and to process *massive amounts of data* with managed Hadoop clusters in the cloud.
-- open-source analytics service
 - run open-source frameworks and create cluster as Apache (Spark, Hadoop, Kafa, HBase, Storm), and Machine learning services
-- supports a broad range of scenarios such as --ETL, data warehousing, machine learning, and IoT--.
+- supports a broad range of scenarios such as <u>ETL, data warehousing, machine learning, and IoT</u>.

 Azure Databricks:
 - a fast, easy-to-use Apache Spark-based big data analytics service designed for data engineering, working with other big data services in Azure.